PA Online Casino and Gambling

-Online gambling is fully legal and permitted as of the 30th of October 2017, making Pennsylvania one of the four states to legalise online gambling activities.
+PA online gambling became fully legal and permitted as of the 30th of October 2017 making Pennsylvania one of the four states to legalise online gambling activities.
 The other states that allow its residents to gamble at an online casino are Nevada, New Jersey and Delaware, with Pennsylvania being the latest addition to the list.
 With the bill being passed, access to online slots, online poker, table games, daily fantasy sports and much more has become increasingly more user-friendly.
 Online Casinos began appearing in 2018 when the Pennsylvania Gaming Control Board started accepting online gaming licenses for casinos in PA.

 Like many other states, owning and operating an online gambling operation comes with tight restrictions and rules in order to prevent malicious practices and untrustworthy casinos.
 Pennsylvania-based casinos are allowed to operate online gambling services from their premises, provided they have been granted a licence by the Pennsylvania Gaming Control Board.
-Online gambling licences for offshore operators have been available since July 2018, allowing for more foreign online casinos to start offering their services to residents in Pennsylvania.
+After the Pennsylvania gambling expansion, PA saw an amount of gambling taxes go into the coffers, freeing up millions in spending money for services within the state.

-Yes, sportsbook has been legalised in the state of Pennsylvania as of November 15, 2018.
+Sportsbook was legalised in the state of Pennsylvania as of November 15, 2018.
 The development has been part of the expansion of the gambling industry, allowing for online gambling, truck stop gambling, final fantasy, and airport casinos be legalised.
-This not only opened up thousands of new jobs within the industry, but also allowed to counteract illegal gambling practices and to regulated existing casinos, The Penn National Gaming has officially released the first physical test, which was made possible by the casino William Hill.
-The test run was done on one of the racetracks in the state and deemed a success.
+This not only opened up thousands of new jobs within the industry, but also allowed the state to counteract illegal gambling practices and to regulate existing casinos,.

-On May 2018, the Supreme Court ruled the Professional and Amateur Sports Protection Act of 1992 to be unconstitutional, and thus sports betting has been made legal within the state of Pennsylvania, provided 34% tax is paid on all profit made from sports betting.
-With sports betting being made available, there is an estimated $1.4 billion in annual tax revenue to be expected.
+On May 2018, the Supreme Court ruled the Professional and Amateur Sports Protection Act of 1992 to be unconstitutional, and thus sports betting has been made legal within the state of Pennsylvania, provided 34% tax is paid on all profit made from PA sports betting.

-The Commonwealth of Pennsylvania allows residents to buy lottery tickets from a licensed vendor.
-Lottery solutions have been available since 1972 and are not going to die out any time soon, binging in a gross annual revenue of $3.065 billion.
+Pennsylvania allows residents to buy lottery tickets from a licensed vendor.
+Lottery solutions have been available since 1972, bringing in a gross annual revenue of $3.065 billion.
 The state-draws available include Pick 2, Pick 3, Pick 4, Pick 5, Treasure Hunt, Cash 5, and Match 6, as well as the multi-state games Cash4Life, Mega Millions, and Powerball.

-iLotteries are part of the gaming expansion since June 2018 and offers various unique games that are only available online.
-However, for an online casino to offer lottery tickets and scratch cards, they must lay down a fee of $10 million in order to obtain the licence to sell them.
+iLotteries are part of the gaming expansion since June 2018 and offer various unique games that are only available online, differing from the standard lottery draw.

 Players who wish to enter an online casino or a land-based casino need to be at a minimum of 21 years of age if they wish to participate in gambling activities.
 The same rule goes for online poker rooms, where the player needs to be at least 21 years old.